Election crunch time for Moldovan media

 Please describe TV8 as you see it?

-In Moldova, TV8 is the only independent TV channel broadcasting in both Russian and Moldovan language.
+In Moldova, TV8 is the only independent TV channel broadcasting in both Russian and Romanian language.
 Twenty percent of what we produce ourselves is in Russian.
 If you include entertainment, 40 percent of all content is in Russian.
 Our movies and series are dubbed in Russian.
 The information war centres on people who speak Russian, but Russian-language content is mostly produced inside Russia and not independent.
 Moldova’s Romanian speaking audience also like Russian language content – especially entertainment content – and I see it as important to increase the number of independent channels who produce content in Russian to offer alternatives.

 Which approach did TV8 take on covering the two elections?